lunit-io/ocelot23algo/README.md

 # Input and output

 We already implemented for you the input/output interface for loading the input images stored in the platform and writing the cell predictions.
 Here the relevant code:
 * Input: the data loader `DataLoader` located at `util.gcio.py` is implemented to iterate over all samples (not visible to partipants).
 You can find a test example with the corresponding tree under `test/input/`.
+Notice that there is only one file for cell and another for tissue samples for each phase.
+As suggested by [Grand Challenge](https://grand-challenge.org/documentation/create-your-own-challenge/), we decided to stack all cell and tissue patches across the first image dimension in order to reduce the number of files.
+You can find the logic to handle this at the `DataLoader`.

 * Output: your algorithm needs to predict cells with the [Multiple Points](https://comic.github.io/grand-challenge.org/components.html#grandchallenge.components.models.InterfaceKind.interface_type_json) format.
 To make things easier, we developed a simple writer class `DetectionWriter` to generate the corresponding output file `cell_predictions.json`.
 An example of the output can be found at `test/output/example_output.json`.